Telephone – Level 4 Walkthrough

 }

-This logic prevents direct calls from the EOA (your wallet), because in such a case tx.origin == msg.sender
+This logic prevents direct calls from the EOA (your wallet), because in such a case tx.origin == msg.sender.

-But if we call this function via another contract, then msg.sender
+But if we call this function via another contract, then msg.sender will be the intermediate contract, and tx.origin will be your wallet — thus satisfying the condition.

 Walkthrough – Step by Step